VirulentArc/ScriptCards/Spell Book Manager/readme.md

 Do not manually edit the GM Notes of the Spell Book Manager handouts, it contains a JSON string that stores all the settings.

 Assigned spell books are still `SBM_` character sheets.
-They count toward Roll20 sheet size and performance the same way other spell sources do.
+They count toward Roll20 sheet size and performance the same way other spell mules do.

 ---